top of page

 If you enroll in a Medicare Advantage plan now, you may be able to cancel your Medicare Advantage plan and enroll in a Medicare Supplement (Medigap) plan in the future.
 To do so, you will have to wait until the Annual Enrollment Period, a Special Enrollment Period, or the Medicare Advantage Open Enrollment Period to make changes.

-It is important to know that most beneficiaries will only get a Medicare Supplement Open Enrollment Period once in their lifetime.
+It is essential to note that most beneficiaries will receive only one Medicare Supplement Open Enrollment Period in their lifetime.
 This is your only opportunity to enroll in a Medigap plan without answering health questions.

-In addition to answering health questions, you may already have a circumstance that could deny being accepted for a Medicare Supplement Plan.
-Some of these items are having had stents implanted, having a Defibrillator, being diagnosed or taking COPD Medication, receiving care from a Pain Clinic, Having been diagnosed with Chronic Arthritis or SPinal Stenosis, taking more than 50 Units of Insulin daily, having ESRD, Having had surgery in the last 2-3 years, having more than 2 overnight stays in a hospital in the past year.
-There are many more and each carrier has their own Underwriting Guidelines, but here at Braden Medicare, we advise anyone who may want a Medicare Supplement plan later, to start off with one.
+In addition to answering health questions, you may already have a circumstance that could deny you acceptance for a Medicare Supplement Plan.
+Some of these items are having had stents implanted, having a Defibrillator, being diagnosed or taking COPD Medication, receiving care from a Pain Clinic, Having been diagnosed with Chronic Arthritis or SPinal Stenosis, taking more than 50 Units of Insulin daily, having ESRD, Having had surgery in the last 2-3 years, having more than two overnight stays in a hospital in the past year.
+There are many more, and each carrier has its own Underwriting Guidelines.
+Still, here at Braden Medicare, we advise anyone who may want a Medicare Supplement plan later to start with one.
 We have seen too many bad things happen to good people.

 If you miss this one-time opportunity to enroll, you will have to answer health questions should you wish to enroll in a Medicare Supplement plan in the future.
-This means the carrier could deny your application due to pre-existing conditions.
-Thus, it’s important to understand which coverage is best for you and enroll in that coverage the first time.
+This means the carrier may deny your application based on pre-existing conditions.
+Thus, it’s essential to understand which coverage is best for you and enroll in that coverage the first time.

 WILL YOU PAY MORE WITH A MEDICARE ADVANTAGE PLAN OR A MEDIGAP PLAN?